Executive Assistant Chief Dave Harvey - Strategic Services Division

-Assistant Chief Chuck Miiller - Special Operations and Applied Sciences Division
+Assistant Chief Chuck Miiller - Support Services Division

 For over 23 years, Chuck Miiller has been building relationships of trust and accountability throughout leadership assignments.
 He is currently responsible for the Special Operations & Applied Sciences Division (SOASD) with oversight of 850 employees and a fiscal budget of $80.2 MM.
 The bureaus within SOASD include; Information Technology, Public Affairs, Laboratory Services, Strategic Initiatives (Crime Analysis, RMS and Records & Identification), Communications, Property Management, Centralized Booking, and Personnel and Employee Development.
 Additional assignments have included Cactus Park Precinct Commander, night-time Duty Commander and Public Affairs Bureau Commander.
 He also served in the Tactical Support Bureau, Laboratory Services Bureau, Office of Administration, and as the President of the International Association of Law Enforcement Planners.
 In 2012, he received the Phoenix Police Department Sam Leabo Award for his leadership of Reserve Officer training and marketing.
 As a Traffic Bureau Motor Sergeant, his squad received the City of Phoenix 1999 Employee Excellence Team Award for reducing youth underage drinking and driving in the City of Phoenix.
 Areas of proficiency include employee mentoring, workforce and strategic planning, public relations, organizational transition and public speaking.